zaphosting/docs/docs/gameserver-databases-pma.md

 ---
 id: gameserver-databases-pma
 title: 'Game server: PHPMyAdmin access'
-description: Information on how to use PHPMyAdmin with game servers from ZAP-Hosting to manage the databases
+description: "Information on how to use PHPMyAdmin with game servers from ZAP-Hosting to manage the databases"
 sidebar_label: PHPMyAdmin
 services:
   - gameserver